 I first met Charles Clark in 1993 and it felt like a one in a million chance, one could say magical and it certainly felt fatalistic!
 Charles was a largely unknown character from the early Wica and a friend to Gerald Gardner and Doreen Valiente.
-At that time, he was charged with becoming the Head of the Scottish Wica and he set about earnestly in that mission establishing several Scottish Covens by the early 1960's.
+In the 1950s, he was charged with becoming the Head of the Scottish Wica and set about earnestly in that mission, establishing several Scottish Covens by the early 1960's.

 Here is my first article about Charles Clark, a little-known, early High Priest of the Wica who made it his mission to spread the Craft in Scotland.

 ◉ Charles speaking about Gerald Gardner's death.

 ◉ Charles speaking about Gardner and the Old Religion.

 ◉ Charles speaking about the difference he perceived between 'Wica' and 'Wiccan.'

 ◉ Charles speaking about Monique and Scotty Wilson (Olwen and Loic)